United States 17 min

 to clipboard

-Whether you’re a startup, a small business, or a global enterprise, the US market is a game-changing new level of potential revenue growth.
+Whether you’re a startup, a small business, or a global enterprise, the US market represents a game-changing new level of potential revenue growth.

 But expanding stateside isn’t easy.
 Competition is high, and there’s a labyrinth of federal, state, and local compliance challenges to overcome.

-The US has long been an attractive destination for companies that are aiming to expand.
-Here’s why:
+The US has long been an attractive destination for international companies that want to increase their market reach.
+Here are four of the top benefits:

 More importantly, Americans enjoy a higher standard of living than many other parts of the world, giving them significant spending power.
 This enormous consumer market makes the US highly appealing for businesses of all sizes, with the potential to tap into new customer segments and scale significantly.